-Found 578 results
+Found 596 results

 The bill directed the Washington State Institute for Public Policy (WSIPP) and the University of Washington Evidence-Based Practice Institute (UW) to publish descriptive definitions and prepare an inventory of evidence-based, research-based, and promising practices and services, and to periodically update the inventory as more practices are identified.
-This is the seventh update to the September 30, 2012 publication includes recent reviews of children’s mental health interventions on the inventory.
+This eighth update to the September 30, 2012 publication includes recent reviews of children’s mental health interventions on the inventory.
 The accompanying report describes the inventory update process, as well as the ongoing technical assistance process by UW.
 Programs that are new to the inventory, or have a revised classification based on current evidence, are identified in the report.